edvardak/edvardak.github.io/index.md

     </div>
     <div>
         <h1>Edvard Aksnes</h1>
-        <p>I'm a software engineer working for PwC Norway, working in the national Generative AI team.</p>
-        <p>Previously I was a PhD student in Mathematics at the University of Oslo, working in tropical geometry, under the supervision of Kris Shaw.</p>
+        <p>I am a software engineer with a PhD in mathematics, currently leading and architecting production generative AI systems at PwC.
+I focus on building mathematically grounded systems for complex, high-stakes problems, with responsibility for architecture, deployment, and long-term reliability in real-world environments.
+I am most effective in settings where problems are ill-specified, technically demanding, and require both rigorous reasoning and robust engineering.</p>
     </div>
 </div>